-The Women in Transition Program at Cuyahoga Community College is entering its 39th year of providing information, support and referrals to women who are in a transitional time in their lives.
+The Women in Transition Program at Cuyahoga Community College is in its 41st year of providing information, support and referrals to women who are in a transitional time in their lives.

 Call your nearest Women in Transition Campus TODAY to start the registration process!

 Eastern Campus: ESS • Student Services Room 1203 • 216-987-2272